dzfranco/games-api/README.md

 # My Microservice

-This repo is part of a test for someone
+This repo is just a simple games management API sample

 - [My Microservice](#my-microservice)
   - [About this repo](#about-this-repo)